-Katherine Langford Dyed Her Hair Platinum-Blonde, and We’re Drooling
+Alert: Katherine Langford Just Dyed Her Hair Platinum Blonde

 The second season of “13 Reasons Why” might be months away, but star Katherine Langford has a huge surprise for fans.
 She’s blonde!
-The 21-year-old actress recently ditched her mousy dark-brown hair for a fresh set of platinum-blonde locks that we can’t stop obsessing over.
+The 21-year-old actress recently ditched her dark-brown hair for a fresh set of platinum-blonde locks that we can’t stop obsessing over.

 Langford debuted her new hair color over the weekend on the set of her new film, “Spontaneous,” a sci-fi fantasy which she stars in alongside Christopher Plummer.
 Langford showed off her lighter hair color in a scene deep in some woods outside Vancouver, Canada.

-The “13 Reasons Why” star kept her look low-key with dark jeans and a ratty, slightly oversized t-shirt.
-She wore her just-dyed bleach-blonde hair straight and semi-damp.
-She parted her hair down the middle with her long tresses cascading down her shoulders and back.
+The “13 Reasons Why” star kept her look low-key with dark jeans and a T-shirt.
+She wore her just-dyed hair straight and semi-damp, parting it down the middle and letting it cascade down her shoulders and back.

 MORE: 15 Celebrities Who Nailed Baby Bangs and Gave Us Major Hair Envy